 All Directors are encouraged to participate in continuous professional development to develop and refresh their knowledge and skills as required by the Code.
-With the assistance of the Company Secretary, all Directors received updates on legal, compliance and regulatory issues of Hong Kong, updates on the industries and the markets in which the Group operates as well as updates on significant changes in financial accounting standards.
-Relevant reading materials were also identified by the Company Secretary during the year and records of training of all Directors have been provided to the Company Secretary.
+To assist the Directors, the Company Secretary recommends them to attend relevant seminars at the cost of the Company.
+Relevant reading materials are also identified by the Company Secretary.
+Each member of the Board has also provided a record of training to the Company, which is set out on page 45 of this Annual Report.

-All new Directors receive an induction upon their appointments to the Board with the key objective of assisting them in understanding their duties and responsibilities for being a Director, the Company's business, governance and Board and committee dynamics.
+All new Directors receive a comprehensive, formal and tailored induction upon their appointments to the Board with the key objective of assisting them in understanding their duties and responsibilities for being a Director, the Company's business, governance and Board and committee dynamics.